sftcd/openssl/esnistuff/code-review.md

 ### ``./ssl/ech.c``

+* **TODO:** When testing for >1 ECHConfig in an ECHConfigList we need to include a case where we skip over a "middle" value that has an unsupported version
+* **TODO**: ``ech_decode_inner`` could do with another read through to see if any additional bounds checks are missing and needed.
+* **TODO** We currently use a truly ephemeral ECH key pair but will have to store that for HRR purposes when we get to that.

 * Removed ``dns_alpns`` and ``dns_no_def_alpn`` from ``SSL_ECH`` as those
   are better handled outside the library.
 * Added new return value to handle case where server tries to (re)load